- Overview of the Bluff Head Cove, Twillingate Ansteys

 - Amy Anstey (b 1922, living with her brothers Lewis and Samuel in the 1935 Census)

-In the 1921 Census Frederick Anstey and his family were living at Bluff Head Cove where he was a fisherman at a cod fishery, religion ‘Salvation Army’.
+In c1911 the family were living at Bluff Head Cove.
+In the 1921 Newfoundland Census Frederick Anstey and his family were living at Bluff Head Cove where he was a fisherman at a cod fishery, religion ‘Salvation Army’.
 Fred Anstey committed suicide in Bluff Head Cove on 25 July 1927 “aged 50“; he was buried at Bluff Head Cove.

 Abel Anstey (b 1878 Bluff Head Cove)